bifurcationkit/BifurcationKit.jl/docs/src/tutorialsODE.md

 ## Periodic orbits with Parallel Standard Shooting

-We use a different method to compute periodic orbits: we rely on a fixed points of the flow.
-To compute the flow, we rely on `DifferentialEquations.jl`.
-This way of computing should be more precise than the previous one.
+We use a different method to compute periodic orbits: we rely on a fixed point of the flow.
+To compute the flow, we use `DifferentialEquations.jl`.
+This way of computing periodic orbits should be more precise than the previous one.
 We use a particular instance called multiple shooting which is computed in parallel.
 This is an additional advantage compared to the previous method.

 ```julia
 using DifferentialEquations